avular-robotics/avular-gpio/README.md

 polltime=1)
 ```

-If the edge detection is not longer required it can be removed as follows:
+If the edge detection is no longer required it can be removed as follows:

 ```python
 GPIO.remove_event_detect(channel)